 - Distribution: large parts of Africa, south of the Sahara

-- Food: small animals such as birds, mice and frogs
+- Food: small animals such as birds, chicks, quail and mice

 - Age: up to 20 years in zoos, in the wild shorter